Buchwaldoboletus pseudolignicola

 Buchwaldoboletus pseudolignicola is a species of bolete fungus in the family Boletaceae native to Japan.

 Taxonomy and naming

 Originally described as Pulveroboletus pseudolignicola in 1987, it was reclassified to the genus Buchwaldoboletus in 2011.

 Description

 The cap is 4–17 cm, pulvinate to plane, velutinous, silky and tomentose, viscid when wet.
 Its color is yellow to cinnamon-brown.
-The pores are small and chrome yellow, tubes arcuate-decurrent; yellow, and context yellow, bluing when bruised.
-The stipe is 5–8 cm × 2–6 mm, central to sub eccentric, firm, yellow to orange, darker toward the base, bruising blue, and there is a yellow mycelium at the stipe base.
+The pores are small and chrome yellow, tubes arcuate-decurrent; Yellow, and context yellow, bruising when bruised.
+The stipe is 5–8 cm × 2–6 mm, central to sub-eccentric, firm, yellow to orange, darker toward the base, bruising blue, and there is a yellow mycelium at the stipe base.

 Spores are 5–7 × by.5–4.5 μm.

 Distribution and ecology

-Buchwaldoboletus sphaerocephalus has been recorded in Japan, growing on sawdust of pines, fruiting July to September.
+Buchwaldoboletus sphaerocephalus has been recorded in Japan, growing on sawdust of pines, fruiting from July to September.